trustoverip/concepts-and-terminology-wg/.github/ISSUE_TEMPLATE/term.md

 ---
-name: New Roo
+name: New Termx
-about: Propose a batch import of glossary data.
+about: Add a word or phrase plus its definition.
-title: '[IMPORT] <description of data source>'
+title: '[TERM] "word or phrase you're adding"'
-labels: 'import'
+labels: 'term'
 assignees: ''

 ---